 Direct contagion happens when an infection starts in the skull, perhaps in the nose or ear, and spreads into the central nervous system, and from there into the brain.

 - mastoiditis, an infection of the bone behind the eye

 - osteomyelitis, an infection of the bone

-This type of infection accounts for 25 to 50 percent of brain abscesses.
+This type of infection accounts for

 This can cause a bacterial infection to occur directly at the site of the abscess, for example, after surgery.